 Finding the right Workday automation testing tool

-Since you’re now hopefully convinced that automated Workday testing is superior to manual Workday testing, let’s consider what you should look for in an automated testing tool.
+Since you’re now hopefully convinced that automated Workday testing is superior to manual Workday testing, let’s consider what you should look for in an automation testing tool.

 To make sure that every aspect of the Workday platform works well, it should be thoroughly tested by end users who will actually be using the system for their daily tasks.